omcdrucifer/Computer-Architecture/README.md

 so I will need to update the README after I do some more research.

 After reviewing the course material, I see the goal is to emulate a MIPS architecture.

+This program mimics a system with 1024 bytes of memory and 32 registers.